 From the above examples of paradox, we can say that paradox creates a humorous effect on the readers because of its ridiculousness.

-Examples of Paradox in Literature
+Paradox Examples in Literature

 In literature, paradox is not just a clever or comical statement or use of words.
 Paradox has serious implication because it makes statements that often summarize the major themes of the work they are used in.
 Let us analyze some paradox examples from some famous literary works: